Israel Program FAQs

 All participants and staff will have regular RATs and if a participant displays flu-like symptoms.

-There will be a staff member to stay with you and care for you until you can fly home.
-Insurance will cover the cost of rescheduling the flights for the you and the staff carer.
+There will be a staff member to stay with them and care for them until they can fly home.
+Insurance will cover the cost of rescheduling the flights for the participant and carer.